damoeb/feedless/docs/blog/throttling.md

 # Protecting your services - Throttling is hard

-What situation am I trying to avoid?
+# Problem
-What resource needs protection cause it is limited?
+- What resource needs protection cause it is limited?

+# Solutions
 Other strategies?
 Caching

 throttling is similar to a semaphore, but more just